General Questions About Find A Grave

 Suggest any other correction or addition

-The first four options allow you to make the factual update to the memorial.
+The first five options allow you to make the factual update to the memorial.
 Once this is submitted, the manager of the memorial will receive this information as an editing request and will either approve it or decline it.

-The final option allows anything not handled by one of the first four options to be sent as an email message.
+The final option allows anything not handled by one of the first five options to be sent as an email message.
 Follow the instructions to submit your correction.
 An email will be sent to the contributor who manages the memorial page (even if that person does not have an email showing on their contributor page).
 Please limit the use of this option to no more than 20 email requests per contributor per week.
 Most of our contributors are unable to make updates on the same day a request is sent in.
 [Top]

 Help, I submitted a wrong or incomplete editing request, how do I delete it?